 Papers include personal photographs and an album of Fried alone and with family and friends; newsletters and publications related to abortion rights and reproductive justice; memorabilia; manuscripts; records of conferences attended; and administrative documents.

 Conditions Governing Access

 This collection is open for use without restriction beyond the standard terms and conditions of Smith College Special Collections.
-Collection has not been fully processed and therefore may be somewhat difficult to use.
-Original AV and born-digital materials may not be used; research use copies must be made.

 Conditions Governing Use

 To the extent that she owns copyright, Fried has assigned the copyright in her works to Smith College; however, copyright in other items in this collection may be held by their respective creators.
 For reproductions of materials that are governed by fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For instances which may regard materials in the collection not created by Fried, researchers are responsible for determining who may hold materials' copyrights and obtaining approval from them.
 Researchers do not need anything further from Smith College Special Collections to move forward with their use.